Perregrinne/Web-Mill/README.md

 # KiteSite
-A free and easy open-source website builder that can be completely self-contained.
+A free and easy open-source website builder meant to be completely self-contained.